Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Experiments

 \subsection{Real-world Experiments}

-In our real-world active reconstruction experiments, we use a compact micro aerial vehicle (MAV) equipped with a tiltable RGB-D camera (Intel Realsense L515) for data collection, and a laptop with a single NVIDIA 3060 Laptop GPU for computation.
-Color and aligned depth images are streamed from the MAV to the laptop to perform implicit reconstruction and NBV planning.
-Our method achieves fast reconstruction ($2.204s$ per step) and NBV searching ($0.675s$ per step).
-Fig.~\ref{fig:uav} shows the MAV we used (a), and the reconstruction object (b) in the real-world experiment.
+In our real-world active reconstruction experiments, we use a compact micro aerial vehicle (MAV) equipped with a tiltable RGB-D camera (Intel Realsense L515) for data collection (Fig. \ref{fig:uav}) and a ground station with a single NVIDIA 3070ti GPU for computation.
+Color and aligned depth images are streamed from the MAV to the computer to perform implicit reconstruction and NBV planning.
+We use the low-cost ArUco markers \cite{garrido2014automatic} to estimate the pose of the sensor.

-In Fig.~\ref{fig:realworld_recon}, we present the result of the real-world experiments.
-Due to the inaccurate reference poses of the camera views, the stitched global point clouds in Fig.~\ref{fig:realworld_recon} (a) has large misalignments between different frames.
-In contrast, our proposed method is capable of optimizing the poses during reconstruction, making the main object reconstruction consistent.
-The reconstructed implicit surface in Fig.~\ref{fig:realworld_recon} (b) shows that our method is able to build fine-grained object model from sparse and noisy input frames.